Klipper3d/klipper/docs/Installation.md

 Be sure to update the FLASH_DEVICE with the printer's unique serial port name.

+Not all printers can be flashed in this manner.
+Check the comments at the top of your printer configuration file for your printer in `~/klipper/config/` for hints on flashing the firmware.

 When flashing for the first time, make sure that OctoPrint is not connected directly to the printer (from the OctoPrint web page, under